Rabih az-Zubayr: Life in Egyptian Sudan

 Rabih az-Zubayr's year of birth is typically placed c.
 1840.
 Alternate dates sometimes given include c.
 1835, c.
 1842, and c.
 1845.
 He was born in Halfaya al-Muluk, later a suburb of Khartoum.
 Rabih was of Nilotic, possibly Shanqella, origin and was enslaved as a child.

 At the age of twenty, Rabih joined the Egyptian army and served for some years, mostly stationed in Cairo.
-Rabih was eventually drawn to the Bahr el Ghazal region, where he sought his fortune in the lucrative trade of ivory and slave trade.
+Rabih was eventually drawn to the Bahr el Ghazal region, where he sought his fortune in the lucrative trade of ivory and slaves.
 In the Bahr el Ghazal, Rabih met Al-Zubayr Rahma Mansur, a raider and trader from the Ja'alin tribe, and was accepted into his service.
 Mansur rose to become a highly important figure in Egyptian Sudan.
 By 1874, Mansur was (under Egyptian suzerainty) the effective ruler of the Bahr el Ghazal, as well as large parts of what is today northern Congo and the Central African Republic.
 In 1874, Mansur conquered the Sultanate of Darfur, bringing it under Egyptian rule.
 Mansur quarreled with the ruler of Egypt, Isma'il Pasha, and was briefly detained in Egypt until his son Suleiman was recognised as his successor.
 Under Suleiman, wars of expansion to the west and south continued, in which Rabih participated as a leading commander.
 Rabih was particularly active in campaigns around the Ubangi River.

 In 1878, Suleiman was forced into rebellion by the new governor of Sudan, Charles George Gordon.
 The rebellion was defeated with great difficulty by Romolo Gessi.
 After the fighting, Suleiman and most of his officers surrendered, but the Anglo–Egyptian authorities had them executed.
 Rabih and other officers who had not trusted the authorities enough to surrender escaped westwards, followed by about 400 soldiers.